Sebastiaan76/truefx-downloader/README.md

 A total of 4 files.
 They would then be unzipped and the zip files deleted, leaving 4 CSV files.
 Ready for _Database.py_

 _*Note*_: truefx.com uses a Godaddy SSL cert that doesn't seem to be recognized by the CA store used by the python requests module this tool uses.
-Hence I've provided the certificate chain in this repo, as well as the original link to Godaddy if you want to download it directly from there.
+Hence I've provided the certificate chain in this repo as 'gd_bundle-g2-g1.crt'.
+Alternatively, you can download it directly here:
+<https://ssl-ccp.godaddy.com/repository/gd_bundle-g2-g1.crt> .
 As long as you have that in the working directory, all will be well.
+Same link is provided in the comments.

 ## Database.py